INTENS-FI/intens/doc/model-api.md

 # Intens simulation model API

+## Configuration

+Dask configuration for `simsvc` has been loaded by the time that the simulation model is imported.
+The key `simsvc.model` is reserved for use by the model.

 ## The main entry point: model.task

 The simulation model is provided as a Python function